geori/typeahead/README.md

 Typeahead directive for AngularJS

+The code here is based on the wonderful [ngTagsInput](https://github.com/mbenford/ngTagsInput) library by [Michael Benford](https://github.com/mbenford).
+I merely uncoupled the mbenford's code and made it work in a generic app.

 ## Requirements

  - AngularJS 1.2.1+ (v1.2.0 **is not** supported due to [an API change](https://github.com/angular/angular.js/commit/90f870) in Angular)